Stella K. Abraham High School for Girls

-Stella K. Abraham High School for Girls is a Modern Orthodox Jewish day school, a college preparatory high school for grades 9–12, located in Hewlett Bay Park in Nassau County, New York, United States.
+Stella K. Abraham (SKA) High School for Girls is a Modern Orthodox Jewish day school for grades 9–12, located in Hewlett Bay Park in Nassau County, New York, United States.

-The school is part of the Hebrew Academy of Long Beach which purchased the former Lawrence Country Day School 9.2 acre campus in 1992 for $2.2 million.
+The high school is part of the Hebrew Academy of Long Beach; its counterpart for male students is the Davis Renov Stahler Yeshiva High School for Boys.
 Academics at the school focuses both on the Limudei Kodesh (Torah studies) curriculum and in secular non-Jewish studies.
-The school is accredited by the New York State Board of Regents and has been accredited by the Middle States Association of Colleges and Schools since 1999.
-It was renamed for longtime resident Stella K. Abraham in 1994.

 History

-In 1992, The Hebrew Academy's purchase of the site in Hewlett Bay Park caused controversy when the village sought to acquire the property through eminent domain, leading to accusations of antisemitism.
-A $55.0 million civil rights lawsuit was filed and after nearly two years, a compromise was reached allowing the school to operate but limiting its size and the suit was dropped.
+In 1992, the Hebrew Academy purchased the former Lawrence Country Day School 9.2 acre campus in 1992 for $2.2 million.
+After several residents objected to the sale, the village of Hewlett Bay Park moved to acquire the property by eminent domain.
+In response, the school filed a $55 lawsuit alleging antisemitism and sought to prevent the village from acquiring the property.
+After nearly two years, a compromise was reached allowing the school to operate but limiting its size and the suit was dropped.

+Founded as the Yeshiva High School for Girls at Hewlett Bay Park, it was renamed for longtime resident Stella K. Abraham in 1994.

+In 2001, students Shira Billet and Dora Sosnowik were the team gold medal national winners of the Siemens Competition, a science competition for US high school students.